nautobot/nautobot/docs/plugins/development.md

 config = AnimalSoundsConfig
 ```

-NetBox looks for the `config` variable within a plugin's `__init__.py` to load its configuration.
+Nautobot looks for the `config` variable within a plugin's `__init__.py` to load its configuration.
 Typically, this will be set to the PluginConfig subclass, but you may wish to dynamically generate a PluginConfig class based on environment variables or other factors.

 #### PluginConfig Attributes